How To Improve As Windwalker Monk — Dragonflight 10.0.7

-The best Windwalkers are ones that can look ahead a few seconds and plan out what resources they're going to need in the near future and adjust accordingly so that you don't use too many or not enough resources.
+The best Windwalkers are ones that can look ahead a few seconds and plan out what resources they are going to need in the near future and adjust accordingly so that you do not use too many or not enough resources.

 Knowing How To Sim Yourself